 In the winter of 1916 he took up flying, believing American involvement in the World War was close at hand.
 The following year, Hobey was commissioned a lieutenant in the Army and was among the first American pilots sent to France.

 Following the armistice, his orders to return home in hand, Hobey decided to make one last flight.
 His engine quit in flight.
 The plane crashed and Hobey Baker died at age 26.

 With his death in France, the old‑fashioned virtues Hobey Baker personified took on legendary qualities.
 He was one of the first Americans selected to the Hockey Hall of Fame, in 1945.
 In 1973, along with Brimsek, Mariucci, and Goheen, the US Hockey Hall of Fame included Hobey Baker as a charter member.

 The first Hobey Baker Award winner was Neal Broten of the University of Minnesota.
 A black tie award banquet was held to honor Broten at the Decathlon Club on March 30, 1981.
 Gordie Howe was guest speaker and the legendary Ray Scott was Master of Ceremonies at the long awaited and sold out event.

-Since that eventful night, 10 players with Rhode Island ties have been finalists for the Hobey Baker with Bishop Hendricken All-Stater and Boston College star David Emma winning the coveted award in 1991.
-(More to come on David in a future article).
+Since that eventful night, 11 players with Rhode Island ties have been finalists for the Hobey Baker with Bishop Hendricken All-Stater and Boston College star David Emma winning the coveted award in 1991.

 The following is a list of honored Hobey Baker finalists with RI roots: